 Mr. Laursen was appointed President and Chief Executive Officer and a director in November 2018.
 Mr. Laursen, formerly served as the Executive Vice President, Sales and Strategy of The Coghlin Companies, Inc. (“CCI”) since January 2012.
 CCI is a privately held, time to market services company, offering engineering, prototyping and contract manufacturing of complex electro-mechanical and electro-optical devices and equipment for a variety of markets including military and medical devices.
 From January 2007 to June 2011 Mr. Laursen served as Executive Vice President of Business Development, Sales and Marketing for TC TECH, a company that has developed its very own system for the production of advanced plastic details.
 Operations are based on an IPR-protected induction technique that makes it possible to heat and cool material – rapidly and with high precision.
 Since October 2009, Mr. Laursen has also been a principal of MAKS, LLC, a project oriented company that provides strategic planning, business development, equipment sourcing, sales and systems implementation for the optical media industry.
 In addition to his expertise in business development, sales and marketing, strategic development on operations, Mr. Laursen brings to Micron over 25 years of experience focused on innovation in highly automated manufacturing environments in many industries such as medical devices, instrumentation, plastics, consumables and consumer products as well as experience in contract manufacturing.

 Mr. Chambers has served as a director of the Company since 2006.
-He has served as the Chairman of the Board since June 2016.
+He has served as the Chairman of the Board from June 2016 to June 2019.
 Mr. Chambers has served as President of Mountain Brook Water, a water bottling and distribution company, from 2002 to present, and from 2001 to present has served as a consultant assisting The Chambers Medical Foundation, a private foundation (the “Foundation”), in assessing medical grant applications.
 Mr. Chambers was appointed Trustee of the Foundation in 2011.
 The Foundation beneficially owns approximately 10% of the Company’s outstanding common stock.
 Mr. Chambers holds a Bachelor of Science degree from Vanderbilt University School of Engineering and a Masters of Business Administration degree from Owen Graduate School of Management, Vanderbilt University with a concentration in finance and marketing.
 Mr. Chambers is also a Dana-Farber Cancer Institute Hematologic Oncology visiting committee member and a member of Vanderbilt’s School of Engineering Board of Visitors.
 Mr. Chambers brings over 15 years of practical business and finance experience as the president of a growing enterprise along with knowledge of and relationships with the medical community through his non-profit activities.